ytti/oxidized/docs/Hooks.md

 ### githubrepo hook configuration example

-Authenticate with the username `git` and a password:
+Authenticate with a username and a password:

 ```yaml
 hooks: